 Lauren Downes (PT) warns that many people pronate due to motion in the forefoot, which may not be compensatable using pressures inside the boot.

 Sometimes knees bend to the inside or outside.
 This is both unhealthy, and looks bad in figure skating.
 In some cases the source of the problem lies in pronation or supination of the foot or ankle, which can be corrected in the boot.
-Either way, consult with a medical expert.
+Either way, if you can't train it away, consult with a medical expert.

 Medically trained experts know how to employ unequal pressure in other places - e.g., see this discussion by Lauren Downs as well.
 She has many useful articles for the skater here.

 If you have had an orthotic created for you previously, for other shoes or for when your feet were a different size, you might consider imitating the effect of that orthotic in your skating boots.
-Or get another custom orthotic made for your skates.
+Or get another custom orthotic made for your skates by a sports podiatrist or orthotist familiar with ice skating issues.
 Some people pay an expert for custom orthotics, but find they must modify them themselves to be more effective or comfortable.
 To some extent they have wasted several hundred dollars for the custom orthotic, but even an imperfect expert treatment provides many people with a good starting point and the impetus to apply their own ideas.

 If, when skating in proper form, you feel more pressure on the back of the bottom of your foot than on the front, or if you have trouble staying off your toe picks, or have trouble pushing through your heels, during those strokes when that is required, or if you cannot achieve the apparent flexed ankle position (toe pulled back towards your upper leg) some poses require, a higher heel would have helped.
 Or achieve the same effect, by putting tape under the insole, in the back ("fearfoot posting").